deciduously/tictactoe-hs/haskell-in-english.md

   runGame board
 ```

+Ok.
+I lied a little.
+That's a code snippet, look at it.
+"Ooh" a little, maybe throw in an "ah".
+We'll come back to this in a bit, I promise.
+I'm going to unwind a little to talk about what we're working with here, because we're going to fully explain every line and it turns out `main :: IO ()` has some unpacking to do.

 In Haskell every value has a type.
 Functions count because they evaluate to values.
-The compiler doesn’t need to worry about unexpected mutation and side effects, so every function can simply be viewed as its return value much more than in an imperative language.
-Haskell also goes hard on the types in a way that you've likely never come across if languages like Java or C++ are as heavy a type system as you've ever worked with.
-The compiler is actually magic (no, really, magic) and does not require annotations - it's considered good style for top-level functions in a module but they can be omitted for internal values.
+The compiler doesn’t need to worry about unexpected mutation and side effects, so every function can simply be viewed as equivalent its return value much more than in an imperative language.
+Haskell also goes hard on the types in a way that you've likely never come across if languages like Java, C#, or C++ are as heavy a type system as you've ever worked with.
+The compiler is actually magic (no, really, *magic*) and does not require annotations - it's considered good style for top-level functions in a module but they can be omitted for internal values.
 However, they are a huge help if you start getting bogged down in compiler errors!
-A type annotation has the name first, followed by the double colon `::`, followed by the type, and you'll see them all over Haskell code.
+A type annotation has the value's name first, followed by the double colon `::`, followed by the type, and you'll see them all over Haskell code.

 Our main value has the type `IO ()`.
-Right off the bat we get a taste of some of funky fresh Haskell weirdness and I'm actually going to have to digress for a moment to talk more about this type before we dive in.
-Stay with me, I promise it's just a little bit.
+Right off the bat we get a taste of some of funky fresh Haskell weirdness.
+We have our regular looking typers like `String` and `Int`, but this `IO ()` is our first hint the types are set to "Maximum Cool".
+Before we can talk about the logic inside this `IO ()` *thing*, whatever it is, we've got to get to the bottom of what exactly it even is.

-#### Setting the scene: A Digression on `IO ()`
+#### Setting the scene: `IO ()`

 I'm going to preface this by saying I am not making this a blog post about Monads if you've heard the good advice about generally running away from those.
 I do need to talk about them at least a little (we can gloss through most of the details but there’s a `(>>=)` or two just sitting there), and they're really not a scary thing at all.
 This is the super simple shakedown, and it's only a shakedown because I thought it sounded good after "super simple".